 4a.
 Uber or Lyft

 Rideshare companies are Uber, Lyft and Others.
 A Florida “Rideshare driver’s” negligence may cause your injury.
 Maybe another driver caused your injury while you were a passenger in an Uber or Lyft vehicle.

-Uber and Lyft provide high limits of insurance coverage in many cases.
 Here are some articles on Uber and Lyft claims.

 - Injury claims if an Uber or Lyft driver’s negligence caused your injury in a Florida accident

 - Uber and Lyft Passenger Claims Against Another Driver in Florida

 If a driver was volunteering when he or she caused your accident, the volunteer organization’s insurer may pay for your injuries.

 When I volunteered with Big Brothers Big Sisters of Miami several years ago, I was told that they had a $1 Million or so insurance policy that covered me when I was driving with my “little brother”.

 5. Parents Liable if They Signed the Drivers License Application